PharmaLedger-IMI/fgt-workspace/README.md

 * apihub-root: Folder containing the root of what is served by the server
     * external-volume: configs directory;
     * internal-volume: volume folder (brick storage). contains the several configured domains
-    * wallet patch folders: the folders contain, in the wallet-patch folder and for each case, the custom 'behaviour' that is added to the template folder:
+    * wallet patch folders: the folders contain, in the wallet-patch folder and for each case, the custom 'behavior' that is added to the template folder:
         * fgt-mah-wallet/wallet-patch;
         * fgt-pharmacy-wallet/wallet-patch;
         * fgt-wholesaler-wallet/wallet-patch;